masterking32/WoWSimpleRegistration/README.md

 ## Changelogs

  **1.9.3 (4/02/2020):**
- 1. Added a new tempale.
+ 1. Added a new template.

  **1.9.2 (3/31/2020):**
- 1. Fixed some of issues.
+ 1. Fixed some of the issues.

  **1.9.1 (3/12/2020):**
  1. Check the PHP version.